Kathleen Courtney: Life

-Kathleen D'Olier Courtney was born the youngest of five daughters and the fifth of seven children of Lieutenant (later Major) David Charles Courtney (1845-1909) of the Royal Engineers (a native of Milltown, County Dublin, Ireland), and his wife, Alice Margaret (née Mann) at 1 York Terrace, was born in Gillingham on 11 March 1878.
+Kathleen D'Olier Courtney was born the youngest of five daughters and the fifth of seven children of Lieutenant (later Major) David Charles Courtney (1845-1909) of the Royal Engineers (a native of Milltown, County Dublin, Ireland), and his wife, Alice Margaret (née Mann) at 1 York Terrace, in Gillingham in Kent on 11 March 1878.

-Courtney was educated at the private the Anglo-French College in Kensington and the Manse boarding-school in Malvern before spending seven months in Dresden studying the German language.
+Courtney was educated at the private Anglo-French College in Kensington and the Manse boarding-school in Malvern, Worcestershire, before spending seven months in Dresden studying the German language.
 In January 1897 she went to Lady Margaret Hall to study modern languages.
 There she formed a lifetime friendship with Maude Royden.

 The Courtney family were extremely wealthy, allowing Kathleen the freedom to devote her life to good causes.
 In 1908 she was appointed secretary of the North of England Society for Women's Suffrage.
 One of its members, Helena Swanwick, later revealed that Courtney arrived in Manchester "with a big reputation" as an outstanding organiser.

 In 1911, she moved to London where she worked closely with Millicent Fawcett, an English feminist, intellectual, political and union leader.
 She also became a writer and honorary secretary of the National Union of Women's Suffrage Societies.
+She lived in Hampstead with Hilda Clark, Edith Pye and Edith Eckhart.

 Upon the outbreak of World War I in 1914, she abandoned her active campaigning for women's suffrage and devoted her life to studying international politics and trying to build bridges towards international cooperation.

 In April 1915, Aletta Jacobs, a suffragist in the Netherlands, invited suffrage members from around the world to an International Congress of Women in The Hague.
 The attendees included Mary Sheepshanks, Jane Addams, Grace Abbott, Lida Gustava Heymann, Emmeline Pethick-Lawrence, Emily Hobhouse, Chrystal Macmillan and Rosika Schwimmer.
 At the conference the women formed the Women's International League for Peace and Freedom (WIL).